heinemml/CO2Meter/README.md

     sensor.get_data()
 ```

 The device writes out one value at a time.
 So we need to parse some data until we have co2 and temperature.
-Thus the get_data() method will initially return none or only on value (whichever comes first).
+Thus the get_data() method will initially return none or only one value (whichever comes first).
 When you just need one measurement you should wait some seconds or iterate until you get a full reading.
 If you just need co2 a call to `get_co2` might speed things up.

 ### Callback